shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 ]
 ```

-First element of a list is the tag name.
-Second element can be a map of tag
+We assume the first element of a list is the tag name.
+Second element can be a
-attributes.
+map of tag attributes.
 Rest of the elements are child tags.

-Can we add logic to this somehow?
-Going the way of Javascript (e.g. ternaary
+Can we add __logic syntax__ to this somehow?
+Going the way of Javascript (e.g.
-operator and `map`) suffers from the same problems we saw in the previous
+ternary operator and `map`) suffers from the same problems we saw in the
-section.
-Perhaps there is a better way.
+previous section-- a lack of brevity.
+And we're not trying to invent new
+syntax.

 #### JSON+logic = ?

-Actually, the simplest thing we can do is to use a language that is __sort of
+There already exists a general purpose language that is like JSON, but with
-like JSON__.
-Notice the lack of commas and colons:
+logic as well.
+Let's first see the data.
+Notice the lack of commas and
+colons:

 ```clojure
 ["div"